 On the blog we get a lot of questions about how to combine various ingredients that you might have in your pantry.
-Last week we had a postcard from a Mrs Trellis of North Wales, whose son had dug up a large and unusually beautiful hunk of granite from the garden, and wanted to know if we had any culinary tips.
+But last week, we had a postcard from a Mrs Trellis of North Wales, whose son had dug up a large and unusually beautiful hunk of granite from the garden, and wanted to know if we had any culinary tips for that.
 Well, Mrs Trellis, we do indeed.
 Stone soup is one of the easiest traditions in our kitchen, and we’re going to show you how it’s made.

 You might not think that a billion-year-old geological formation would be a vital tool in the home cook’s arsenal.
 Surprisingly, almost all culinary traditions have some variation on stone cooking.
-The limestone quarries of Britain were the crucible for many Roman dishes – conscripted legions passed the time between sorties by hacking off lumps of the calcite-rich landscape and frying them up with wild garlic and flatbreads (see Gibbon’s Decline and Fall, chapter IV, subsection I, for more details of this practice, especially as detailed in the writings of Aprilus Asinus).
+The limestone quarries of Britain were the crucible for many Roman dishes.
+Conscripted legions passed the time between sorties by hacking off lumps of the calcite-rich landscape and frying them up with wild garlic and flatbreads.
+(See Gibbon’s Decline and Fall, chapter IV, subsection I, for more details of this practice, especially as detailed in the writings of Asinus Aprilii.)

-- Stick with natural rocks.
+- Stick with natural rocks for stone soup.
 Concrete and cement block contain a lot of artificial flavors and preservatives.

 - Avoid anything too small that you might accidentally swallow.
 Don’t even think of using gravel.
 We prefer to use stones of at least 8 inches in diameter, maxing out at whatever will fit in our stockpot.
 Don’t feel like you have to go silly in the other direction; if you can’t carry it into the kitchen without throwing out your back, there’s no point trying to make soup out of it.